 The position of a block in the blockchain, that is, the number of blocks since the genesis block, where the genesis block is at level 0.

-A metadata, or operation’s metadata, is a piece of data associated to an Operation.
-It is computed as a result of the application of the operation included in a block on its associated context.
-The metadata consists in many information such as the operation receipts, rewards updates, voting period, etc.
+A (block or operation) metadata is a piece of data computed as a result of the application of the block or operation on an associated context.
+The metadata consists of many pieces of information such as the operation receipts, rewards updates, voting period, etc.

 A block’s metadata is the collections of operations metadata for all the operations included in the block (if the validation was successful).